debryant/vicompare/README.md

 Configuring for sourcetree is as follows:
+(Note: The asterics must be escaped by preceeding them with a backslash.)

 - Difftool: Custom
 - Path: C:\viscc\vidiff.exe
+- Args: \"$LOCAL\" \"$REMOTE\"	<< to diff against the previous commit of the file, if any in this Pull Request, else against master
-- Args: \"$LOCAL\" \"$REMOTE\"
+- Args: \"$LOCAL\" \"$MERGED\"	<< to diff against master

 - Mergetool: Custom
 - Path: C:\viscc\vimerge.exe
 - Args: \"$BASE\" \"$REMOTE\" \"$LOCAL\" \"$MERGED\"

 Additional args:
--lv or -version specifies the labview version to use You can also use any of the standard lvdiff commands as of this revision.
+-lv or -version specifies the labview version to use -lvpath specified the path to the labview exe

+You can also use any of the standard lvdiff commands as of this revision:
+-noattr
+-nofp
+-nofppos
+-nobd
+-nobdcosm
+-nobdpos